Family Support Services

 Eat Right, Live Well Program

 Bright Beginnings cultivates healthy families by through our Eat Right, Live Well Program, which promotes healthy lifestyles, nutrition, healthy eating on a budget, and increased physical activity.
-Poor families suffer disproportionately from excessive weight, poor nutrition, and chronic poor health and are hardest hit by obesity and its related health complications.
+Underprivileged families suffer disproportionately from obesity (and related health problems), poor nutrition, and chronic poor health.
 Bright Beginnings rectifies hunger and poor nutrition by providing daily well-balanced breakfasts, lunches, and snacks for our children.
 We build on these nutritionally-balanced meals by teaching students the importance of taking care of their bodies, eating well and getting enough sleep.

-Through our Social Services Team, BBI supports the day-to-day social service needs of our families.
+Through our Family Services Team, BBI supports the needs of our families.
 In conjunction with our community partners, we are able to refer families to the appropriate public and private agencies that support their holistic well being and development.